top of page

 Storytelling:

-Interns in this area will work with the Forest School and the ecosystem restoration group to collect and tell community stories.
+Interns in this area will work with the Children of the Living Forest School and the ecosystem restoration group to collect and tell community stories.
 The stories will take on different forms, but mostly in digital form so that the community can use them to promote and raise awareness/funds for their ongoing projects.
 Students will be asked to study Storytelling for Social Change theory and methods and bring them to their work, Storytelling techniques will likely include photo journaling, short documentary videos, short creative videos, among others.

 WHO ARE THE PACHAYSANA INTERNS?